plone/documentation/about/rst-styleguide.rst

 .. code-block:: rst

   .. image:: ../_static/plone_donut.png
-   (options)
+     :alt: Picture of Plone Donut

 When used within Sphinx, the file name given (here plone_donut.png) must either be relative to the source file, or absolute which means that they are relative to the top source directory.

 For example, the file sketch/spam.rst could refer to the image _static/plone_donut.png as ../_static/plone_donut.png or /_static/plone_donut.png.

 Other Sphinx and restructured text source snippets